What is customer feedback?

 CES (Customer effort score)

 CES, as the name suggests, focuses on the effort your customer needs to put in to interact with you.
-The theory is, the lower the effort, the happier the customer.
+The theory is, that the lower the effort, the happier the customer.
 CES asks a question like: ‘How easy was it to deal with our company today?’

 Structured, unsolicited customer feedback